JiangYuTS/FacetClumps/README.md

 # FacetClumps
-FacetClumps: A molecular clump detection algorithm based on Facet model
+FacetClumps: A Facet-based Molecular Clump Detection Algorithm

 FacetClumps is a Python package for extraction and analysis of clumpy structure in molecular clouds.